 Icelandic as a second language, at the University of Iceland, School of Humanities

 It is important that grant recipients arrive timely in Iceland.
 The autumn term begins in the latter part of August.
 An introductory session with new students will be held before the beginning of the academic year where the organisation and requirements for the study programme will be presented.

 The first-year in Icelandic as a second language, BA-programme, is designed for students with some prior knowledge in the language.
 The candidates must have a working knowledge of English, since English will serve as a second language in teaching.

-The admission exam for the BA programme will be held at the latter part of August.
+The online admission exam for the BA-programme will be held the second week of June